yearn/yearn-multisig-actions/README.md

 Modify scripts/delegates.py with your safe and delegator details.

-To create and add a new delegate, run `brownie run delegates create_and_add_delegate`
+To create and add a new delegate, run `brownie run delegates create_and_add_delegate`.
+Note: adjust base url if you need to ue a network other than Ethereum.

 To add an existing account as a delegate, run `brownie run delegates add_delegate_from_existing_address <address>`